Successful Change Management Starts with Leadership

 3. Quit assuming that you are prepared to succeed.
 Collect data to assess readiness and capability (yours and your organization’s) rather than rely strictly on a gut feeling, hope or positive thinking.

-Understand how you will need to shift mindsets, build rigor and discipline, and learn new skills.
-Learn more about helping everyone else to do the same in our article, How to be a Successful Change Leader.
+Understand how you will need to shift mindsets, build rigor and discipline, and learn new skills, all part of being a successful change leader.
 Building greater capacity for leading and living change is the only way to go.

 Ready to Take the Next Step?